USS Register (APD-92): World War II

 Following shakedown in the British West Indies, Register departed the United States East Coast on 11 March 1945 and headed via the Panama Canal for San Diego, California, where she arrived on 26 March 1945.
 She continued on to Pearl Harbor, Territory of Hawaii, which she reached on 3 April 1945.
 Training with underwater demolition teams followed and on 27 April 1945 she got underway, with 100 passengers embarked, for Ulithi Atoll.
 Arriving there on 13 May 1945, she departed as an escort of an Okinawa-bound convoy on 15 May 1945 for service in the Okinawa campaign.

 Register anchored off the Hagushi beaches at Okinawa on 19 May 1945.
 On 20 May 1945 she got underway for screening station Baker-13.
-At 19:25 hours a flight of ten Japanese Mistbishi A6M Zero fighters was sighted approaching from the west, directly out of the sun.
+At 19:25 hours a flight of ten Japanese Mitsubishi A6M Zero fighters was sighted approaching from the west, directly out of the sun.
 Register increased her speed and made radical course changes.
 The Japanese formation split up, but four of the planes headed for Register.
 Two came in from starboard, one from ahead, one from astern.
 Register shot down two, one of the starboard attackers and the one closing in astern; the plane attacking from ahead, however, began a low, gliding run in an attempt to crash Register's bridge.
 Passing down Register's port side, the kamikaze suicide plane was deflected overboard by the kingpost, which buckled and crashed over No. 3 40-millimeter gun, wounding 12 of Register's crew, including her commanding officer, and causing considerable damage to her hull.
 The fourth plane though damaged, escaped.

 Relieved the following morning, 21 May 1945, Register retired to Hagushi, thence proceeded via Saipan in the Mariana Islands to Leyte in the Philippine Islands, where repairs begun at Okinawa were completed.
 By 29 June 1945 she was ready for action again.

 Assigned to escort duty, Register escorted 20 tank landing ships (LSTs) to Okinawa, then accompanied a nine-ship convoy to Ulithi Atoll before returning to Leyte on 16 July 1945.
 At the end of July 1945 she escorted two escort aircraft carriers to Ulithi Atoll and, while en route back to Leyte, joined in the search for survivors of the sinking of the heavy cruiser USS Indianapolis (CA-35).
 On 3 August 1945 she picked up 12 of the heavy cruiser's crew.
 Transferring them to the hospital at Peleliu on 4 August 1945, she returned to the scene of the rescue, but found only life rafts and floater nets.